 Piltdown Man Déjà Vu

 The Taung skull story is a déjà vu of the Piltdown man meltdown crafted by the British Museum of Natural History in the early twentieth century.
 Smithsonian evolution storytelling must stop and explain why the Taung Child is not scientific evidence for human evolution.
-The Smithsonian serves as an icon of government support for the progressive agenda and the evolution industry – not science.
+The Smithsonian is an icon of government support for the progressive agenda and the evolution industry – not science.

 Genesis